821869798/carton/README.en.md

 - Keep the experience close to official SFM to reduce migration cost
 - Prioritize performance, responsiveness, and startup speed
+- Start sing-box with your own config and rules, only overriding a small set of toggle-style options for convenience
 - Add useful features without breaking the main workflow
 - Non-Electron, non-Tauri, and non-web-tech desktop shell